apache/cordova-docs/www/docs/en/dev/guide/overview/index.md

   to run on as many different mobile operating systems as possible, with little need for platform-specific development.
-This workflow centers around the `cordova` utility, otherwise known as the Cordova _CLI_, that was introduced with Cordova 3.0.
+This workflow centers around the `cordova` utility, otherwise known as the Cordova _CLI_.
 The CLI is a high-level tool that allows you to build projects for many platforms at once, abstracting away much of the functionality of lower-level shell scripts.
 The CLI copies a common set of web assets into subdirectories for each mobile platform, makes any necessary configuration changes for each, runs build scripts to generate application binaries.
 The CLI also provides a common interface to